-1. Reach out to people whose websites are relevant to your niche.
+- Reach out to people whose websites are relevant to your niche.

-2. Try to be personal — if you've communicated before, make sure to mention that.
+- Try to be personal — if you've communicated before, make sure to mention that.

 You can compose your own text variation and save it as an email template in LinkAssistant.

 Hit Email, select the template, and your personalized letters will be delivered to the addressees.